Eldoir/DrawGizmo/README.md

 The DrawGizmo folder is an empty project with only the plugin imported and some examples! :)

-## Prerequisites

-There are absolutely no prerequisites to this plugin.

-Everything comes into a few files.

 ## Screenshots

 ![Demo Scene](Screenshots/Example.PNG)